umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/GraphQL-Playground/index.md

 The Heartcore GraphQL endpoint only supports queries - other operation types, that is mutations and subscriptions, are not supported.
 :::

 After that, press the "Play" button sitting in the center of the Playground.
-If the query is constructed correctly, the results will be loaded into the right section of the IDE.
+If the query is constructed correctly, the results will be loaded into the right section.

 ![Schema Tab in the Playground](images/sample-query.png)